ajitagupta/ajitagupta/README.md

 ### Hi there 👋

 This is my GitHub portfolio.
-I use it to showcase my skills on client projects.
-This includes various industries, amongst others insurance, the government, or tourism or even banks.
+I take pride in my work and am thus using it to showcase my skills on client projects.

 Feel free to get in touch if you have a cool idea we could work on together!
 <br><br>